The Holly Boot Cuffs are a cute and cozy crochet project worked in smooth waistcoat stitches and bobbles!

 I hope you’ve enjoyed this pattern and have fun making some boot cuffs for yourself or others.
 Also be sure to check out the matching earwarmer pattern and baby bonnet!

 Once subscribed, you’ll also get regular emails from me full of tips, encouragement, and updates on what I’m working on.
 You can absolutely opt-out of these emails anytime, but you can also reach out with feedback anytime-I love to hear back from readers!

-So to grab your own download(s) and subscribe, simply fill out the form below:
+So to get in on all of this and get these two patterns as a bonus, simply fill out the form below: